Learn how to play football and stop feeling clueless watching from the sidelines.

 American football is a contact sport and probably requires more equipment than just about any other sport.
 Here's a quick rundown of what players need:

-In addition to the protective uniform equipment for the players, you need a football and a football field with goal posts.
+In addition to the protective uniform equipment for the players, you need a football and kicking tee.
+Footballs come in a variety of sizes.
+It's important to select a ball that fits your players hands.

 College and pro football games last 60 minutes, and the game is divided into 4 quarters of 15 minutes each.
-High school games are usually divided into 12-minute quarters.
+High school games last 48 minutes and are divided into 12-minute quarters.

 The clock runs unless the officials signal it must be stopped for incomplete passes or plays that go out of bounds.
 The officials also stop the clock when they need to measure the placement of the ball to see if the offense advanced it 10 yards.